Q: I read the following from your page, "... all woodstoves and fireplaces installed in Washington

 People with wood stoves and fireplaces often complain of smoke or a smokey smell or resperatory irritation or itchy eyes after the fire has been

 burning for awhile.
-This problem occurs in even marginally tight homes whenever the exhaust rising up the chimney from a wood fire vacuums so
+This problem occurs in even marginally tight homes whenever the exhaust rising up the chimney from a wood fire

 much air out of the house that the resulting negative pressurization eventually overcomes the natural tendency for the hot exhaust to rise up the

 chimney, pulling wood smoke back down into the room.
 The solution is often as simple as providing outside combustion air to the fire so it doesn't

 Another common problem that outside combustion air can solve is cross-drafting (where the vacuum affect created by a fire in one fireplace causes

 the smoke from that fire to be drawn back into the house down an adjacent flue serving a second, unused fireplace).
 You can read about this